lokesha01hp/End-to-End-Heart-Disease-Classification/README.md

 ## Feature Importance

-After training, you extracted and visualized feature coefficients from the Logistic Regression model to show which features had the most impact.
+After training, you extracted and visualised feature coefficients from the Logistic Regression model to show which features had the most impact.

 ---